 4. Keep a “Hold All” Box

-Keep one larger box or a plastic tub to the side where you will keep all of your must-have items such as packing tape, pens, markers, scissors, paper, important documents, medicines, toiletries, and anything you’ll need until the minute you leave home.
+Keep one larger box or a plastic tub to the side where you will keep all of your must-have items such as packing tape, pens, markers, scissors, paper, and important documents (think birth certificates, passports, driver’s licenses, social security cards), medicines, info about your pets health needs, toiletries, and anything you’ll need until the minute you leave home.
 This will prevent having to buy new stuff every time you pack away or lose things you need.
+It’s also a good idea to write down on paper important phone numbers as a backup plan in case you lose your phone.
 Keep this box with you at all times so you can get access to these important items when you reach your destination.

 5. Keep an “Open First” Box